People of Synthace: Milena Stanković-Brunner, PhD – Scientific Solutions Consultant

 What are you most proud of when thinking about Synthace as a company and/or group of colleagues?

 Our culture.
-I’m very proud of our product as well, but once I’ve told people about Antha, the most important thing is the company culture.
+I’m very proud of our product as well, but once I’ve told people about the Synthace platform, the most important thing is the company culture.
 It’s a pleasure coming into work and spending time with everyone, and that’s something to be proud of.

 I’m so proud of how we have handled the current COVID-19 crisis together – it has been enriching.
 As well as there being even more communication between the different teams than there was before all of this, the support from senior management has been incredible too.